 New body shells are available for later cars

 and these can be a useful way of starting from scratch on

 particularly corroded or damaged vehicles.

-Modified Minis are common, often with changes
+Modified minis are common, often

-to our mobile-friendly Mini insurance page.
+visiting our classic car insurance page.